jessekorzan/layout-switcher-react/README.md

 ### Demo: https://react-layout-switcher.netlify.com/
 ---

 React component example.
 Demonstrates re-flowing content into different views using CSS Grids.
+Sorry, not much variance at the narrower viewports.
+More exciting on desktop.

 Light-weight prototype from exploring presentational UI @ Klue.